ekwska/ekwska/README.md

 # Welcome to my GitHub! 🌙✨

-Hi, I'm Eden (she/her) 🦇 tldr; I'm a machine learning engineer from the UK who loves art, AI and robots.
+Hi, I'm Eden (she/her) 🦇 tldr; I'm a senior machine learning engineer from the UK.

-Currently I am very interested in scaling and productionising ML systems (MLOps), in particular for computer vision applications 👓 My background is a mixture of computer vision, medical imaging, deep learning and psychology.
+Currently I am very interested in scaling and productionising ML systems (MLOps), in particular for computer vision applications.
+My background is a mixture of computer vision, medical imaging, deep learning and psychology.
 I've also previously worked as a data scientist, and at a startup analysing super-resolution microscopy images! 🔬

-In my spare time you can find me practing aerial arts, reading and tabletop gaming 🌃
+In my spare time you can find me fawning over my pet tarantula Blueberry, training for my next pole dancing show, or drinking an unhealthy amount of bubble tea.

 ---